gjabel/personal-site/content/post/uefa-ec-chord-diagram/index.md

 ---
-title: "The evolution of squad compositions at the UEFA European Championship"
+title: "The evolution of squad compositions at UEFA European Championships"
 subtitle: More players at the Euros are playing their club football abroad than ever before.
 # summary: 👋 We know that first impressions are important
 date: '2021-06-03'